The Swahili resources we used to learn Swahili in two months in Tanzania and Kenya. And best of all — it was all free.

 That said, here are the best resources we’ve found for Kiswahili (Swahili).
 We’ll add to it as we find more things.

 This is something we’re making ourselves and sharing with the world!
-This is the best guide to Swahili grammar rules we’ve ever seen, because we made it ourselves.
+This is the best summary of Swahili noun classes we’ve ever seen, because we made it ourselves.